nextcloud/documentation/admin_manual/installation/source_installation.rst

      service apache2 restart

-* If you're running ownCloud in a subdir and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.
+* If you're running ownCloud in a subdirectory and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.

-.. _enabling-ssl-label:
+.. _enabling_ssl_label:

 Enabling SSL
 ------------